edgeimpulse/courseware-embedded-machine-learning/README.md

 ## Feedback

 If you find errors or have suggestions about how to make this material better, please let us know!
 You may [create an issue](https://github.com/edgeimpulse/course-embedded-machine-learning/issues) describing your feedback or [create a pull request](https://docs.github.com/es/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) if you are familiar with Git.

+This repo uses automatic link checking and spell checking.
+If continuous integration (CI) fails after a push, you may find the dead links or misspelled words, fix them, and push again to re-trigger CI.
+If dead links or misspelled words are false positives (i.e. purposely malformed link or proper noun), you may update mlc_config.json for links to ignore or %%% for words to ignore.

 ## Required Hardware and Software